paitools/FAUST/README.md

   (3) establish class–property relations relevant for OBDA (e.g., observation or logging fields).
 -  Similar to KG Reader, the user is expected to make function modifications, adapting combinatorial lists (`list1`, `list2`, etc.) as well as the query (`second_column` variable).

+Domain Module:
+- In the context of OBDA and semantic data analysis, the Domain Module represents FAUST’s core component, incorporating instance-level knowledge into query generation.
+- Adapting this module requires defining query templates, preferably in CQ-SPARQL pair forms, for maximum efficiency.
+- The function/template modification also involves lists and a query variable (`second_column`), with an important distinction: some lists are created dynamically by calling KG Reader (kgr) functions (e.g., list4 = kgr.list_random_signals(kg, 10))
+- Note: the user can adjust the desired number (e.g., 10 signals) of random kgr elements and avoid combinatorial inflation during dataset creation.

 ## Modular OBDA Architecture

 <p align="center">